-Sometimes, mornings can be a mad rush to get yourself sorted — especially if you wake up early to work out before other life commitments.
+Sometimes mornings can be a mad rush, especially if you wake up early to work out before your other commitments.

 Why is it important to eat the right food post-workout?

 It’s no secret that a healthy diet is important.
-It’s also important to note that fueling your body correctly, both before and after working out, can make a big difference to your health and fitness goals, as well as help with your recovery and muscle development.
+Fueling your body correctly, both before and after working out, can make a big difference to your health and fitness goals — and help with your recovery and muscle development.

-Why?
 When you work out, your body uses up a lot of energy.
 Specifically, your muscles use up glycogen, which is stored glucose, as the primary energy source.
-Your muscles also break down and develop small tears in them during this time.
+Your muscles also break down and develop small tears during this time.

 Carbohydrates can help to quickly replenish your glycogen levels post-workout.
 It’s also important to consume protein after a workout, to help repair and build the muscle that is broken down during exercise.

-While the specific amount you should eat depends on the type of workout that you’re doing, making sure you eat food that contains complex carbohydrates and protein can aid in your recovery.
+While the specific amount you should eat depends on the type of workout you’re doing, Sports Dietitians Australia (SDA) state that protein may actually assist with glycogen replenishment goals when co-ingested with carbohydrates.

-If you workout in the mornings, these quick healthy breakfasts are ideal!
-They contain both a combination of carbohydrates (to replenish glycogen), as well as protein (to help repair and rebuild muscle).
+These quick and healthy breakfast ideas are perfect after a morning workout — they each contain a combination of both carbohydrates (to replenish glycogen), and protein (to help repair and rebuild muscle).

-This deliciously filling quick healthy breakfast will only take a few minutes to make.
-Simply toast some wholegrain bread in the toaster, then top with some natural nut butter, chopped banana and chia seeds.
+This delicious and filling healthy breakfast only takes a few minutes to make — simply toast some wholegrain bread in the toaster, then top with natural nut butter, chopped banana and chia seeds.